nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ![Allocation Change Requests for OpenStack Project](images/coldfront-openstack-allocation-change-requests.png)

 Any user can click on Action button to view the details about the change request.
-This will shows more details about the change request like below:
+This will show more details about the change request like below:

 ![Allocation Change Request Details for OpenStack Project](images/coldfront-openstack-change-requested-details.png)